ankushaggarwal/pymecht/joss-paper/paper.md

 # Advantages over finite element simulation
 In principle, the problems that can be solved using `pyMechT` can also be solved using any finite element simulation software.
 However, `pyMechT` offers the following advantages:

-- A geometry and mesh creation would be required for a finite element simulation, which usually takes some time.
+- Geometry and mesh creation would be required for a finite element simulation, which usually takes some time.
 However, the pre-defined geometrical features in `pyMechT` means that one only needs to choose the right class and parameters.
 And no meshing is required.
 This means that setting up the problem is much faster.

-- Enforcing incompressibility in a finite element simulation can be numerically challenging, thus requiring one to use approaches such as Lagrange multiplier and three-field formulation in finite element simulation.
-Instead, in `pyMechT`, the incompressibility is analytically enforced *exactly*.
-This makes the results more robust.
+- Enforcing incompressibility in a finite element simulation can be numerically challenging, thus requiring one to use approaches such as Lagrange multiplier with a three-field formulation.
+Instead, in `pyMechT`, the incompressibility is analytically enforced *exactly*, thus making the results more robust.

 - The fast nature of simulations in `pyMechT` makes it feasible to run of the order to 10^5^ simulations in several minutes, thus facilitating Monte Carlo and Bayesian inference.